 Our Animal Management courses take a holistic approach to animal management and prepare students for the increasingly diverse enterprises of the UK animal industry.
 A wide range of species are available to enable students to gain sound practical animal husbandry skills, which are then complemented by an academic programme that covers topics such as nutrition, breeding, health and behaviour.
 These are combined with a deeper understanding of business and trade as it relates to the animal sector.
 Option routes provide specialist teaching of pet behaviour and welfare, zoo and wildlife conservation, and farm livestock technology.

-Why you should study Animal Science or Animal Management at WUC...
+Top five reasons to study Animal Management at WUC...